znes/angus-scenarios/documentation/scenario-description.md

 | climate    | oil       |  48.3   | EUR/MWh | NEP2019        |
 | climate    | uranium   |   1.692 | EUR/MWh | TYNDP2016A     |
 | climate    | waste     |   6.7   | EUR/MWh | IRENA2015      |

+The availability factor (avf) of technologies and variable operation and maintenance cost (vom) are the same for all scenarios.

 ## Renewables